We eagerly anticipated our visit to the Westin La Paloma Resort in Tucson which allowed us to play the La Paloma Country Club.

 The Ridge Nine

 Nicklaus creates undulating fairways and waste areas across the fairway and long waste areas abutting the fairways on several holes.
 In like fashion, menacing green-side bunkers are also a staple of Nicklaus design, and this is no exception.
-As a matter of fact, cacti are often in the way of tee shots.
-Take a look at the holes in the cacti.
+As a matter of fact, cacti are often in the way of tee shots judging by the holes in them.